clitetailor/cursornext/docs/02-writing-tests.md

   .toMap()
 ```

-In cursornext, there are two styles of syntax:
+In cursornext, there are two syntax styles:

 - Inline style
 - Block style

-In inline syntax style, the cursor name is wrapped inside parentheses and prefixed with the `🌵` symbol (which is `Alt + 127797` on Windows).
+In inline style syntax, the cursor name is wrapped inside parentheses and prefixed with the `🌵` symbol (which is `Alt + 127797` on Windows).

 ```
 -----🌵(cursor)1992🌵(target)------12---86---
 ```

-To generate test case from inline syntax, you can use `inline()` method:
+To generate test case from the inline syntax, you can use `inline()` method:

 ```ts
 const { cursor, target } = t